coach-ml/coach-python/README.md

 Initializes a new instance of `CoachModel`, accepts a loaded `tf.Graph()`, array of `labels`, and the `base_module` the graph was trained off of.

 `predict(self, image) -> dict`
-Specify the directory of an image file.
-Parses the specified image into memory and runs it through the loaded model.
-Returns a dict of its predictions in order of confidence.
+Specify the directory of an image file or the image as a byte array.

-`predict_b(self, imageBytes) -> dict`
-Specify the image file as a byte array.
 Parses the specified image into memory and runs it through the loaded model.
 Returns a dict of its predictions in order of confidence.